dxmv/interview_simulator/README.md

 - [ ] Bugs
     - [ ] When deleting an interview, the page is not refreshed
     - [ ] When inapropriate message is sent, we wait for the evaluation to be done before sending the next message
+    - [ ] When the interview is over, we wait for all messages to be evaluated before showing the results
     - [ ] Only saves the first few messages
     - [ ] Routes & ux
     - [ ] Generate questions based on the cv again